spencom4tic/BattleSim/README.md

 ### User Stories Phase 2
 * As a user, I want to be able to save my party if I have to leave mid battle.
 * As a user, I want to be able to load my party so I can start where I left off.

+### Instructions for Grader phase 3
+* You can generate your first required event of adding pokemon to your list of pokemon by clicking on 3 of the icons that appear on the screen if you choose not to load previously existing game
+* You can generate the second required event of setting your active pokemon.
+  * Once you have chosen your team, if you try to move the panel by clicking on the top of the panel, and moving it, it will update with your selected pokemon.
+Once this updates, you can choose one of your 3 pokemon to lead off with and start the battle.
+Once you enter a key an click enter on the console, the game will start with your chosen pokemon.
+* The visual component of the code will appear automatically and come with instructions
+* You can save the state of the application by *will do in a sec*
+* You can load the state of the application by *will do in a sec*